cse110-sp25-group27/cse110-sp25-group27/admin/meetings/52025-retrospective-2.md

         - Check-in: Middle of sprint (Wednesday and Thursday)
     - Additional check-in: Frontend meeting on Mondays at 12pm
 - Backend:
+    - Prachi
+        - Make code style documentation
+        - Close any completed issues
+        - Size remaining issues
+        - Update project board
+        - Check on jsdocs documentation generation in pipeline
+        - Pipeline for unit tests should point to updated testing file
    - Team 1 (Skyler and Charlie):
+        - Look into issues with CRUD, finish assigned test cases.
+        - Read Puppeteer documentation and implement tests from lab 7
-        - Fill in assigned test cases and look into filling out our skelepuppeteer documentationMiddle of sprint (Wednesday and Thursday)
+        - Check-in: Middle of sprint (Wednesday and Thursday)
     - Team 2 (Srujam, Minnie, and Austin):
-        - Polish CRUD file, do assigned test cases for functionality, if time, look into filling in skeleton js file
+        - Debug CRUD file, write assigned test cases for functionality
         - Check-in: Middle of sprint (Wednesday and Thursday)